-If you own or manage a building that has multiple residences, but only one meter, you have the opportunity to extend your "conservation threshold" through the Regulated Price Plan (RPP) and receive the 8% Provincial Rebate.
+If you own or manage a building that has multiple residences, but only one meter, you have the opportunity to extend your "conservation threshold" through the Regulated Price Plan (RPP).

 Regulated Price Plan (RPP)